-To fulfil that vision, Maharashtra Government has formed a section 8 company Village Social Transformation Foundation (VSTF) which is implementing a ‘Village Social Transformation Mission’ of reforming ~ 2500 low human development index villages (1000 Gram Panchayats) in Maharashtra into Model Village.
+To fulfill that vision, Maharashtra Government has formed a section 8 company, Village Social Transformation Foundation (VSTF), which is implementing a ‘Village Social Transformation Mission’ of reforming 2500 low human development index villages (1000 Gram Panchayats) in Maharashtra into Model Villages.
 Projects undertaken under this program provide digital connectivity, water security, skills training, improved agriculture, education, health and sanitation facilities to the villagers.
 A novel hybrid mechanism for executing and funding village transformation projects has been devised by the state.
 Several corporates have been on-boarded by the foundation to fund the program under an arrangement where the state government matches the corporate contribution.
-A dedicated fellow has been assigned to a cluster of 3-4 villages who is responsible for creating projects for the village, identifying service providers and monitoring implementation.
+A dedicated fellow has been assigned to a cluster of 3-4 villages who is responsible for creating projects for their village, identifying service providers and monitoring implementation.

 CDFI customized its fund management and project tracking platform, ‘Sunidhi’ and developed its mobile extension for fellows to create, execute and track projects in their respective villages.
-While VSTF team, government officials and corporates used Sunidhi’s web portal to manage and monitor program implementation at the villages.
+While the VSTF team, government officials, and corporates used Sunidhi’s web portal to manage and monitor program implementation at the villages.

 CDFI’s support was provided in 400 villages in rural Maharashtra using 150 fellows and has been successfully handed over to VSTF.